graphia-app/graphia-app.github.io/guide/section4/1_loading_numerical.md

 ## Correlation

 ![]({{ site.baseurl }}/guide/assets/s4-3.png)
-_Plot of predicted graph size based on correlation threshold.
-As initial threshold increases, the number of nodes and edges in the resultant graph decreases._
+<div class="caption">Plot of predicted graph size based on correlation threshold.
+As initial threshold increases, the number of nodes and edges in the resultant graph decreases.</div>

 The distribution and number of correlation values for a given dataset is defined primarily by a number of variables:
 - **Number of Columns** - the smaller the number, the more likely things are correlated purely by chance, i.e. you will need to select a high r-threshold value.